gmazzap/Faber/README.md

 ##Objects with Arguments

-Let's assume we have a class that to be instantiated requires some arguments, and they vary from instance to instance.
+Let's assume we have a class that requires some arguments to be instantiated, and they vary from instance to instance.

 An example: